gitlabhq/gitlabhq/doc/development/fe_guide/vuex.md

 Instead of creating an action to toggle the loading state and dispatch it in the component,
 create:
-1. A sync action `requestSomething`, to toggle the loading state
+1. An action `requestSomething`, to toggle the loading state
-1. A sync action `receiveSomethingSuccess`, to handle the success callback
+1. An action `receiveSomethingSuccess`, to handle the success callback
-1. A sync action `receiveSomethingError`, to handle the error callback
+1. An action `receiveSomethingError`, to handle the error callback
-1. An async action `fetchSomething` to make the request.
+1. An action `fetchSomething` to make the request.

 The component MUST only dispatch the `fetchNamespace` action.
 The `fetch` action will be responsible to dispatch `requestNamespace`, `receiveNamespaceSuccess` and `receiveNamespaceError`

-By following this patter we guarantee:
+By following this pattern we guarantee:
 1. All aplications follow the same pattern, making it easier for anyone to maintain the code
 1. All data in the application follows the same lifecycle pattern
 1. Actions are contained and human friendly